Select Language:

 What can I do if I am being bullied?

-Here are some things you can do to try and resolve the situation…
+The below videos give advice for things you can do to try and resolve the situation from anti-bullying alliance.

 What is cyberbullying?

-The word cyberbullying is used to describe bullying that happens online, and it can include anything from aggressive messages to trolling, to posting altered and offensive pictures.
+Note: The word cyberbullying is used to describe bullying that happens online, and it can include anything from aggressive messages to trolling, to posting altered and offensive pictures.
+Often done anonymously and at anyone time unlike being bullied at school, cyberbully is harder to get away from.

 Local research in Suffolk showed that if you have a disability, your risk of being cyberbullied is more than double that of your non-disabled peers.